Brief background on the divestment process of NN Group

 2011 – 2015

 On 2 July 2014, NN Group shares began trading on the Euronext Amsterdam stock exchange.
-ING reduced its stake in NN Group through this transaction to 68.1%.
-In February 2015, ING further reduced its stake to 54.6%.
+ING reduced its stake in NN Group through the listing to 68.1%.
+Through a series of follow-on transactions, ING has reduced its shareholding to 25.8% by 30 June 2015.

 Timelines for the divestment of NN Group

-Under the restructuring agreement, as amended in November 2013, ING Group has agreed to divest more than 50% of NN Group by year-end 2015 and complete the divestment of 100% of NN Group by year-end 2016.
+Under the Restructuring Plan, as amended in agreement with the EC in November 2013, ING Group has agreed to divest more than 50% of NN Group by year-end 2015 and complete the divestment of 100% of NN Group by year-end 2016.

 For more detailed information on the steps ING Group and NN Group have taken towards the standalone future of NN Group, please visit Relevant press releases and documentation.